hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_bugs.md

 same result for me, even on today's build

 [14:31:38](#JuThvXjNhbnDIZ2joTknS_FwCf3UIo1ki2K9qv80DkI) <hiiamboris (NOT THIS ONE)>:
-I think it was reported but can't find the report itself Ì†ΩÌ∏ï
+I think it was reported but can't find the report itself üòï

 [15:01:54](#gMeGZqnEAvcSbRsRG7krG1BtjyevMJhkvLSZvR13x30) <dockimbel>:
 Contributions are welcome to fix that `help` issue.